 Whatsapp is the default communication channel in Spain

 Spain is one of those countries where WhatsApp is everywhere and, according to Jacob, it has become the default communication channel for most people.
-He noted that in his day to day life he can’t think of anyone who doesn’t use it and said that:
+He noted that in his daily basis he can’t think of anyone who doesn’t use it and said that:

-“WhatsApp has managed to become part of our lives and has become something so normal that we don’t say ‘call me’ or ‘send me an email we just say, send me a WhatsApp”
+“WhatsApp has managed to become part of our lives and has became something so normal that we don’t say ‘call me’ or ‘send me an email we just say, send me a WhatsApp”

 E-mail, on the other hand, appears to be a dead or deprecated tool both in personal and professional life.